svanderburg/libiff/README.md

 Creating an application format interface
 ----------------------------------------
 Every function in the `iff.h` header requires at least one parameter named:
-`extensionRegistry`.
+`chunkRegistry`.
 So far, we have omitted these extension parameters by specifying a NULL pointer.

 These function parameters can be used to support application format chunks by